Saints and Soldiers: Critical reception

 The reaction to Saints and Soldiers was generally positive.
 The Washington Times called the film, "one of the sharpest and most compelling entries of the early 'Mormon cinema' era".
 The New York Times wrote that the film's, "impressive cast of largely unknown actors...[and] meticulously researched film tells its story with quiet conviction".
 However, Variety insisted that the script had "letdowns", including anachronisms in the dialogue and other story incongruities, yet they commended the production value considering the film's low budget.
+Roger Ebert of The Chicago Sun-Times gave Saints and Soldiers 3 stars out of a possible 4, writing it “isn’t a great film, but what it does, it does well".
+He complimented the straightforward storytelling and creative use of its limited budget which were reminiscent of war films from earlier decades: "[the film] could have been made in 1948.
+That is not a bad thing."

-The Seattle Times added that "the film is intended as a propaganda piece for the Church of Jesus Christ of Latter-day Saints, but the messages are very subtle, and the movie does have a place in the new WWII genre", and is "appropriate for mainstream audiences".
+Ted Fry in The Seattle Times added that "the film is intended as a propaganda piece for the Church of Jesus Christ of Latter-day Saints, but the messages are very subtle, and the movie does have a place in the new WWII genre", and is "appropriate for mainstream audiences".
 Furthermore, scholar Travis T. Anderson, affirmed that films made by LDS filmmakers such as Saints and Soldiers and Napoleon Dynamite can still develop "widespread attention" or "critical acclaim".
 He continued by stating that neither appeals to an exclusively LDS audience nor alienates non-LDS audiences.
 Moreover, scholar Terryl Givens argued that Saints and Soldiers can be interpreted specifically or universally.
 Givens claimed that the screenwriting created a film that is authentically Mormon yet reaches to a myriad of audiences.
 Although ties to Mormonism in the film have been criticized by some, Gideon O. Burton called the film, "among the most-praised films of the Fifth Wave [of Mormon cinema] to date".